 2 Foreign Legion battalions.

-Besides the divisional troops there was a general reserve of three Moroccan goumier tabors, two armoured regiments and two regiments of artillery.
-The forces of the French Expeditionary Corps reached over 100,000 men, while casualties suffered in Italy totalled 7,260 men.
+Besides the divisional troops there was a general reserve of three Moroccan goumier tabors, two armored regiments and two regiments of artillery.
+The forces of the French Expeditionary Corps reached over 100,000 men, while casualties suffered in Italy totaled 7,260 men.

 Free French Air Force

 While most members of the French Air Force accepted the terms of the 1940 Armistice a number escaped with their aircraft to British bases in the Mediterranean where they were re-formed and re-equipped in part with British aircraft.
 Free French air units fought in the Middle East, Eritrea and North Africa and with the incorporation of Vichy forces from North Africa were heavily engaged against Axis forces in Italy and Southern Europe.

 In North Africa and the Middle East it took some time for the Free French units to re-form on a regular basis.
 By July 1941 there were two bomber groups operating in Africa and two fighter escadrilles were united in Syria to form the fighter group ‘Alsace’ which, equipped with Hurricanes, was actively engaged over the desert during the North African campaign.

 The French air units which had gone over to the Allies following the Operation Torch landings were re-equipped with modern British and American aircraft, some groups being transferred to England to conduct bombing operations against Germany but other groups remaining in the Mediterranean to continue the air war against the Axis.